policy365/policy/chess.md

 Last Updated: [14-10-2025]

 Welcome to Chess Master.
 Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your personal information when you use our mobile application Chess Master (the “App”).
+This Privacy Policy explains how we collect, use, and protect your personal information when you use our mobile application Chess Master.

 ---